 Is it legal to fill a newly created position without posting it publicly?

-Opinions expressed by Entrepreneur contributors are their own.There are only three scenarios that would require you to post or publicly advertise a job opening:
+We recently hired a new staffer, however we didn't post publicly that a new position had been created.There are only three scenarios that would require you to post or publicly advertise a job opening:

 1. If you are a governmental agency required to publicly advertise job openings.

 2. If you are unionized and your contract with your union requires you to post and/or publicly advertise job openings.

 3. If your policy manual strictly requires that all job openings be posted and/or publicly advertised.